Amathole Offshore Marine Protected Area: Purpose

 A marine protected area is defined by the IUCN as "A clearly defined geographical space, recognised, dedicated and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values".

-The MPA protects the red steenbras and seventyfour seabream, as well as a variety of other endemic reef fish.
+The MPA protects the red steenbras and seventy-four seabream, as well as a variety of other endemic reef fish.

 Extent

 The offshore MPA comprises two offshore areas between Kei Mouth and Port Alfred in the Eastern Cape.
 The MPA includes the water column, sea bed and subsoil inside the boundaries.
 The area of ocean protected is about 400 km2 The continental shelf is narrow on this part of the coast, so the MPA covers both shelf and slope habitats to a depth of 2200 m, including the Gxulu canyon and the Kei river fan.
 The original three sections of the coastal MPA protect a total of 45 km of coastline.